 Prato Capital Management

-Prato Capital Management is a firm with three advisors that’s been doing business since 2014.
-It is a fee-based firm that offers advisory services to around 230 clients.
+Prato Capital Management is a firm that’s been doing business since 2014.
+It is a fee-based firm that offers advisory services to its clients.
 These clients include individuals, high-net-worth individuals, pension plans, charitable organizations and trusts.

 The firm provides services including financial planning, portfolio management and consulting for retirement plans.
 Prato doesn’t impose any sort of minimum account size.

-Some Prato advisors are licensed to sell insurance products, which may generate commissions.
+Some advisors at this firm are licensed to sell insurance products, which may generate commissions.
 This creates a potential conflict of interest, but the firm is bound by fiduciary duty to always act in its clients’ best interests.

 Prato Capital Management Background

 Prato Capital Management was founded in 2014 by Gregory Prato, and it’s been registered as an investment advisor since 2017.
-Prato is also the firm’s sole owner and one of its three advisors.
-None of the three have certifications, such as a certified financial planner (CFP) or a certified public accountant (CPA) designation.
+Prato is also the firm’s sole owner and one of its advisors.

 Prato Capital Management Investment Philosophy